DNADNL/NetScript/README.md

 <em>A script to compile automatically NetSurf for AmigaOS3 (Cross-compilation Windows using Cygwin - AmigaOS3)</em>

 <h2>Important information</h2>
-To use NetScript, you need Cygwin installed into your computer with all the developer tools.
+To use NetScript, you need Cygwin installed into your computer.
 A tutorial to install cygwin is available below.<br/>

 NetScript includes the choice to compile NetSurf with or without DukTape, as there are some issues with it.<br/>
 You can also choose to keep the files needed to compile NetSurf, to dig in the code.<br/>

 <strong>If you only need to get NetSurf already compiled for AmigaOS3,</strong> you can <a href="https://github.com/DNADNL/NetScript/raw/master/NetSurf_3.6dev_AmigaOS3.tar">download the NetSurf_XXX_AmigaOS3.tar only</a>.
-This version doesn't contain DukTape and might be obsolete.
+This version doesn't contain DukTape and might be obsolete as it isn't updated every day.

 <h2>How to use NetScript ?</h2>
 Here is the tutorial to make it work :